PotentialLabs/meetglow.com/_faq/how-do-you-install-glow.md

 3. Download the app and follow the directions to add Glow to your home Wifi.

 4. Next, you'll be asked to plug Glow into a few different outlets around your home.
-This will may a few minutes.
+This will calibrate Glow to your home and may take a few minutes.